 Reddit and social media are rife with players saying “I’m not earning enough experience/points for doing X”, with the focus being on how many points they need to earn to get that next upgrade or nameplate.
 Additionally, you’ll see players complaining that max rank should be increased when they hit the cap, then leave the game in droves.

 Really, should the experience of playing a video game be tied into unlocking something?
 Should it matter that you’ve hit a level cap so can’t add an extra 1 to your score?
 Shouldn’t the joy be in playing the game itself?

 Some players feel that being rewarded is more important than the reward itself.
 They want to feel like their time playing has been justified with that little bit of progression that the game gave them, even if it is a token rank increase.
 But, the justification for the time spent should simply be “it was fun.”

-Players need to stop chasing trophies and stop accepting video games that deliberately restrict them in the beginning just to make them “earn” the right to have items.
-Shooters should be all about skill – and that’s it.
-Players should want to play more because the mechanics of the game they’re playing are fun (and, hopefully, innovative) and because they want to improve.
+Players need to stop chasing trophies and stop accepting video games that deliberately restrict them in the beginning just to make them “earn” the right to have fun.
+Shooters should be all about skill – and only skill.
+Players should want to play because they’re having fun with the game and want to improve.
 Nothing else should matter.